asabino2/streamproxy/README.md

 <li>codec: the video codec of transcoded ffmpeg's stream</li>
 <li>format: the video container of transcoded ffmpeg's stream</li>
 <li>serviceprovider: the service provider of transcoded ffmpeg's stream</li>
-<li>token: protect your server to be acessed from a unauthorized user, if token tag is present in config file, you must to use token query parameter to access api, videostream and audiostream endpoints
+<li><span style="text-decoration: line-through;">token: protect your server to be acessed from a unauthorized user, if token tag is present in config file, you must to use token query parameter to access api, videostream and audiostream endpoints&nbsp;</span> (no more avaiable, use Basic Authentication instead)
 <ul>
-<li>Ex: if token tag is present in config file with value "testetoken", to play skynews youtube channel you need to call url like this: http://localhost:3000//videostream/streamlink?url=https://www.youtube.com/c/SkyNews/live&amp;token=testetoken, otherwise will fail with 401 unauthorized error</li>
+<li><span style="text-decoration: line-through;">Ex: if token tag is present in config file with value "testetoken", to play skynews youtube channel you need to call url like this: http://localhost:3000//videostream/streamlink?url=https://www.youtube.com/c/SkyNews/live&amp;token=testetoken, otherwise will fail with 401 unauthorized error</span></li>
 </ul>
 </li>
-<li>Now you can choose the endpoints that will be restricted if the token tag exists in the configuration file and is different from the one sent in the url token parameter, just fill the restrictedEndpoints tag with the endpoints you want to restrict (this tag is an array)</li>
+<li><span style="text-decoration: line-through;">Now you can choose the endpoints that will be restricted if the token tag exists in the configuration file and is different from the one sent in the url token parameter, just fill the restrictedEndpoints tag with the endpoints you want to restrict (this tag is an array)</span></li>
+<li>startOnInvoke: if seted to true, if a streamserver is stopped, will be started when called, if false, will raise a HTTP 500 error</li>
+<li>hideStoppedStreamServerInPlaylist: if seted to true, will hide the stopped streamservers in /streamserver/playlist.m3u, else will be show in playlist all the streamservers created, even the stoppeds</li>
-<li>Now, in addition to using token, you can create logins to allow access to all endpoints.
+<li>Now, <span style="text-decoration: line-through;">in addition to using token</span>, you can create logins to allow access to all endpoints.
 The server will use Basic Authentication, so to use the videostream url in your IPTV app you should use: http://&lt;username&gt;:&lt;password&gt;@&lt;IP&gt;:&lt;port&gt;/videostream/streamlink?url=&lt;url address from the live stream &gt;<br />The token is now obsolete and may be retired from future versions</li>
 </ul>
 <hr />
 <p>there are a docker version of streamproxy at <a href="https://hub.docker.com/repository/docker/asabino2/streamproxy">https://hub.docker.com/repository/docker/asabino2/streamproxy</a></p>